mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2023.md

 Applicable care settings, choose from: Primary care, specialties, pediatrics, small, large

-## Measure XX: Title
+## Measure 29: Sandbox Testing

 ### Description

-Overview of the measure
+This measure will use the Inferno Test suite to validate all types of secure connections and search operations supported by the FHIR API within a publicly available production sandbox system.

 ### Associated Certification Criteria